 The representativeness of single bulk water samples was determined through the analysis of the variability in total Psy and SRP population sizes based on triplicates of water samples taken at three different times of the same day in Fall 2017 at two sites (R02 and R08, Supp.
 Tab.
 3).
 The analysis was conducted for each site in R (version 4.1.1) (R_Core_Team, 2020) with a linear regression using the log10 transformed total number of Psy and SRP colonies per L of water as response variable.
 The assumption of normality was verified using a Shapiro test (p > 0.62 for site R02 and p = 0.67 for site R08 for Psy; and p > 0.36 for site R02 and p = 0.49 for site R08 for SRP).
 The variability in population size for both organisms across sampling times within a day (Supp.
 Fig. 2) was non-significant for both sites (p=0.32 for site R02, p = 0.2 for site R08 for Psy; and p=0.19 for site R02, p = 0.32 for site R08 for SRP).

 Statistical analyses of total P. syringae population size across the Durance catchment (cf. Supp.
 Tab.
 1) and of associated water chemical characteristics (cf. Supp.
 Tab.
-6) were conducted with modules in the Statistica 10 package (StatSoft www.statsoft.fr, accessed 27 Aug 2019).
-This included the characterization of water variables via Principle Component Analysis leading to the construction of composite Principle Component Factors and calculation of the correlations among water variables according to Spearman’s Rank correlation.
-This statistical package was also used to calculate parameters of regressions of the observed values of bacterial population sizes at each site and date (expressed as log10 bacteria L-1) against single water variables or composite Principle Component factors.
+6) were conducted with the Statistica 10 package (StatSoft www.statsoft.fr, accessed 27 Aug 2019).
+This included calculation of the correlations among water variables according to Spearman’s Rank correlation and estimation of the contribution of water variables to variability in bacterial concentration (via Principle Component Analysis leading to the construction of composite Principle Component Factors).
+Statistica was also used to calculate parameters of regressions of the observed values of bacterial population sizes at each site and date (expressed as log10 bacteria L-1) against single water variables or composite Principle Component factors.
 Significant effects were reported if p-values were < 0.05.

 Results